Newman, California

 Newman is a city in Stanislaus County, California, located in the San Joaquin Valley region of the greater Central Valley.
-The city had a population of 10,224 at the 2010 census, up from 7,093 at the 2000 census.
+The city had a population of 12,351 at the 2020 census, up from 10,224 at the 2010 census.
 Founded in 1888 by Simon Newman, the city is a largely agricultural community, known for its annual Fall Festival.

 History

 Simon Newman was born as Simon Neumann in Willmars, Bavaria, German Confederation in 1846.
-In 1862, the young Jew decided to emigrate to California, where his sister Fanny Wangenheim already lived.
-Initially speaking only German and Hebrew he learned English and translated his family name to Newman.
-After becoming a successful businessman he founded the town of Newman in 1888.
+In 1862, the young Jew decided to emigrate to California, where his sister Fanny Wangenheim had already lived.
+Initially speaking only German and Hebrew, then he learned English and translated his family name to Newman.
+After becoming a successful businessman, he founded the town of Newman in 1888.